Germany to legalize cannabis use for recreational purposes

 Lauterbach did not give a timeline for the plan, which would make Germany the second European Union country to legalise cannabis after Malta.

 Many European countries, including Germany, have already legalised cannabis for limited medicinal purposes.
+The use of cannabis for medicinal purposes has been legal in Germany since 2017.
 Others have decriminalised its general use, while stopping short of making it legal.

 According to the paper, private self-cultivation would be permitted to a limited extent.
 Ongoing investigations and criminal proceedings connected to cases no longer illegal would be terminated.